In a perfect world, your employee newsletter would arrive in your colleagues inbox, and they would be eager to open it.

 This principle seems pretty straight-forward, but it is very rarely executed well.

-Obviously your employee newsletter should include information that is important for your employees to know, but if you want to employees to actually find value in the newsletter, it has to have content that is about them and targetted at their success and enjoyment.
+Obviously your employee newsletter should include information that is important for your employees to know, but if you want to employees to actually find value in the newsletter, it has to have content that is about them and targeted at their success and enjoyment.

 Here are some great employee-focused newsletter content ideas: